+Before kickoff at the Army-Navy football game, seven cadets and seven midshipmen will walk to mid field to be traded back to their home academies.
 The annual prisoner exchange ceremony is part of the Service Academy Exchange Program where students from each of the four service academies are exchanged to spend the fall semester at an academy other than their own.

 The students enrolled in the program spend the semester living at their exchange academy, taking classes and training with fellow future leaders in the American military.
 The program has roots dating back to 1945 when West Point cadets and Naval Academy midshipmen did a weekend long exchange program.
 The program expanded to a semester long in 1975 and has continued ever since.